darobin/css-now/README.md

 ## Global installation

-You may install it globally if you wish to (with `npm install -g cssnow`), it will just work.
+You may install it globally if you wish to (with `npm install -g css-now`), it will just work.